 It wasn't until his best mate and regular DJ at Labryinth, Ginge, become ill with cancer that he was convinced to throw another Labryinth night again.
 Ginge played it, and was due to play a second event, before passing away a few weeks before.

 "But by then, we had all reignited with each other again," said Wieczorek, but what happens when the children of the Second Summer of Love grow up?
-"You know, some of the stories and the things that have happened to us all is incredible, and I didn't realise how many people it had affected."
+"You know, some of the stories and the things that have happened to us all is incredible, and I didn't realize how many people it had affected."

 Back on to Labryinth: "Someone showed me a thing on Facebook, and said: 'There's 15,000 people here Joe, they all liked your club.'
 I was like 'What?', you know I looked through all the other pages, it was amazing."